Kingdom of Kongo: Political structure

 The vata village, referred to as libata in Kongo documents and by the Portuguese in the sixteenth century, served as Kongo's basic social unit after the family.
 Nkuluntu, or mocolunto to the Portuguese, chiefs headed the villages.
 The one to two hundred citizens per village migrated about every ten years to accommodate soil exhaustion.
 Communal land-ownership and collective farms produced harvests divided by families according to the number of people per household.
 The nkuluntu received special premium from the harvest before the division.

 Villages were grouped in wene, small states, led by awene (plural of mwene) or mani to the Portuguese.
 Awene lived in mbanza, larger villages or small towns of somewhere between 1,000 and 5,000 citizens.
 Higher nobility typically chose these leaders.
 The king also appointed lower-level officials to serve, typically for three-year terms, by assisting him in patronage.

 Various provinces made up Kongo's higher administrative divisions, with some of the larger and more complex states, such as Mbamba, divided into varying numbers of sub-provinces, which the administration further subdivided.
 The king appointed the Mwene Mbamba, the Duke of Mbamba after the 1590s.
-The king technically had the power to dismiss the Mwene Mbamba, but the complex political situation limited the king's exercise of his power.
+The king technically had the power to dismiss the Mwene Mbamba; the complex political situation limited the king's exercise of his power.
 When the administration gave out European-style titles, large districts like Mbamba and Nsundi typically became Duchies.
 The administration made smaller ones, such as Mpemba, Mpangu or a host of territories north of the capital), Marquisates.
 Soyo, a complex province on the coast, became a "County," as did Nkusu, a smaller and less complex state east of the capital.